 Joint Replacement Surgery in Rochester, NY

 All the surgeons at Rochester Community Orthopaedics are highly trained and board-certified physicians with interest in evaluating and treating arthritic joints.
 The evaluation consists of a thorough history of the patient, a physical exam, and, if necessary, imaging studies including X-rays which can be done right in our office.
 Treatment options range from medications and physical therapy to injections and surgery.

 For patients with end-stage arthritis, our surgeons are familiar with joint replacement surgery options including the latest advances to help restore and improve function for patients with a severely degraded range of motion, mobility, and pain.
 Through the intervention of our surgeons, pain-free everyday activities like walking, tennis, gardening, golf, and playing with children can be restored to patients who have had to limit or cease these activities as a result of the chronic and debilitating effects of their arthritis.

 Rochester Community Orthopaedic surgeons work with the Rochester General Hospital joint replacement team to consider the patient’s ability to tolerate the rigors of joint replacement.
-A pre-operative class is available at Rochester General which is very informative in educating patients either scheduled for or considering hip or knee replacement surgery.
+A total joint replacement class is available at Rochester General which is very informative in educating patients either scheduled for or considering hip or knee replacement surgery.
 For patients moving forward with surgery, the total joint replacement class presentation is now available online on the Rochester Regional Health website.

 Arthritis & Joint Replacement

 Many patients who consider joint replacement surgery have various forms of arthritis, which can cause debilitating pain and severely limit the range of motion in the affected area.
 The three main types of arthritis include:

 Osteoarthritis occurs as people age.
 The cartilage between bones begins to soften and wear away.
 As this tissue deteriorates, the bones begin to rub together causing pain and stiffness.